-The department is working with local councils to look for ways to future-proof our planning system by reducing barriers to development approval for applicants seeking to rebuild their homes after natural disasters.
+The NSW Government will help you recover.
+We are working with local councils to find ways to future-proof our planning system.
+We want to reduce barriers to development approval so you can rebuild your home after a natural disaster.

-Councils can now use an optional clause in the Standard Instrument (Local Environmental Plans) Order that gives them the flexibility to help homeowners rebuild after a natural disaster.
+An optional natural-disasters clause has been introduced in the Standard Instrument (Local Environmental Plans) Order 2006 to make it easier to rebuild and repair homes impacted by a natural disaster.